Pine Manor College offers the following majors:

 To receive a Bachelor of Arts degree from Pine Manor College, a student must complete a minimum of 132 semester hours of credit, with a cumulative grade point average (GPA) of at least 2.0.
 The last 32 credits must be earned at PMC unless an exception is approved by the Curriculum Committee.

-A major requires from 44 to 56 credits out of a total of 132 credits.
-Requirements for each major begin on page 43.
-The minimum grade point average in a student’s major for graduation shall be at least 2.0, effective for all students entering the College, beginning in fall 1998.
-Students will select a major no later than spring of sophomore year and will thereafter be advised by a faculty member from that discipline and a related advising team.
-Any student who changes her major after the first semester of the junior year is cautioned that she may require additional time to complete her degree.
+Students should select a major no later than spring of sophomore year and will thereafter be advised by a faculty member from that discipline and a related advising team.
+Any student who changes his/her major after the first semester of the junior year is cautioned that s/he may require additional time to complete her degree.

 The self-designed major allows a highly motivated and sufficiently prepared student to design a major other than those regularly available at the College.
 Procedures for preparing a self-designed major are available in the Registrar’s Office, and the student’s program must be approved by the Curriculum Committee.

 A student wishing to pursue a major in more than one baccalaureate program must complete all requirements for both majors, including internships.
 Double majors are optional and require careful consultation and planning.
 Ordinarily, any student who wishes to declare a double major should do so by the end of the sophomore year.
 Double majors must be verified by the Registrar and approved by both B.A. coordinators.

 The Commitment of Pine Manor College to its Students